jonnyhuck/Paper2GIS/README.md

 Paper2GIS is a participatory GIS / mapping platform that allows participants to draw markup onto a paper map, which can then be automatically extracted into georeferenced Shapefile or GeoTiff datasets.

+The figure below (reproduced from [Denwood et al., 2022](https://link.springer.com/article/10.1007/s10109-022-00386-6)) briefly describes the process: A) take an image of a Paper2GIS layout with markup.
+The software then identifies B) the layout in the photograph, C) the map in the layout, D) the markup on the map.
+This is then output either as a Shapefile or a GeoTiff.

 ![Paper2GIS Workflow](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs10109-022-00386-6/MediaObjects/10109_2022_386_Fig4_HTML.jpg?as=webp)

 ## Contents: